broguinn/broguinn/_posts/2017-1-27-how-to-kill-your-vm.md

 ## An Ounce of Prevention

-Later that day I pinged the fleet team, which maintains VMs, about if I could have done anything differently.
+Later that day I pinged other engineers about if I could have done anything differently.
 According to them, it might have been possible to salvage the machine by using `virsh` to get into the machine without loading limits.conf.
 Who knew!

 Now that I had a completely fresh VM to re-provision, I realized that I could really use a dotfiles repo.
 This is a collection of shell scripts and global conf files you keep in VCS so that whenever you enter a new machine, it will automatically be set up the way you like, with the correct shell interpreter, binaries, and themes.